 JAPAN: Bumper rice crop prompts Food Agency to cut stockpiles

+Japan's bumper rice harvests have prompted a recommendation by a Food Agency panel to cut the nation's rice stockpiles.
 The interim report released Thursday said the government's current stockpile of the staple could be to be reduced from 2 million tons to 1.5 million tons.
 The panel is slated to issue a final report, possibly by the end of the year, in which it will recommend an appropriate stockpile level, agency officials said.

 Get full access to all content, just $1 for 30 days

 A Message From The Editor

 just-food gives you the widest food market coverage.

 Paid just-food members have unlimited access to all our exclusive content - including 17 years of archives.